LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/blastAndBlamIt.md

 To the tune of "Be Our Guest" from Disney's "Beauty and the Beast".

 A song to express frustration.
 To be taken METAPHORICALLY.
+If you can't handle a little dark humor, please skip this file.
+Thank you.

 ```
 Blast and blam it.
 Satan damn it